-Bad smells in the home can certainly be caused by mold, but it's not the only source.
+Bad smells in the home can certainly be caused by mold, but it’s not the only source of home odors.
 There are several surprising causes of poor indoor air quality, and luckily, they’re usually cheap to correct.
-Before you get worked up over the possibility of an expensive and intensive mold remediation, check into the other possible odor sources and try the following inexpensive solutions for bad smells.
+Before you get worked up over the possibility of an expensive and intensive mold remediation, check into the other possible sources of home odors, and try the following inexpensive solutions for bad smells.

-Indoor air quality expert Jeff May has another tip based on the experience of a client who had done all of the above with his guest bathroom and was still wrestling with a bad smell.
+Indoor air quality expert Jeff May has another tip based on the experience of a client who had done all of the above with his guest bathroom and was still wrestling with a home odor.

 “The culprit was a sink overflow that was full of mold and bacteria,” says May.
 “He poured a mild bleach solution down the overflow, and the problem was solved.”